isotopp/isotopp.github.io/_posts/2019-11-14-everything-was-a-file-but-we-got-better.md

 ## Things that still are not a file, and should be dead

-I am not going to mention System V IPC her at all.
+I am not going to mention System V IPC here at all.
 Not shm, not sem, and not msq.
 They are abominations that should never have escaped the lab cages they have been conceived in.